 High heels can cause foot injuries, but shoes that cramp your feet are especially harmful for flat feet.
 Wearing high heels or poorly fitting shoes can lead to problems beyond hammer toes, such as:

-To keep hammer toes from escalating, Dr. Petkov, your foot doctor in Clifton, NJ, may suggest changing the style of your shoes.
+To keep hammer toes from escalating, Dr. Petkov may suggest changing the style of your shoes.
 If shoes aren’t your problem, an imbalance in your foot muscles, ligaments or tendons is another reason for hammer toes.
 This imbalance causes additional pressure to be put on the tendons and joints of your toe.
 Eventually, it causes the toe to bend.

-When you visit your New Jersey podiatrist, he checks your problem toe.
+When you visit our podiatrist, he checks your problem toe.
 The examination includes manipulating your foot to see how your toes react.
 If your toes don’t flex well enough and you’re feeling pain, your condition may need more aggressive hammer toe relief procedures.
-Only a qualified podiatrist Clifton like Dr. Petkov can decide.
+Only a qualified podiatrist like Dr. Petkov can decide.